alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 * **Extended** dataset.
 This dataset simply contains **20x more data** than the original one — e.g. for each training example we generate 19 additional examples by jittering original image, with **augmentation intensity = 0.75**.
 * **Balanced** dataset.
 This dataset is balanced across classes and has **20.000 examples** for each class.
 These 20k contain original training dataset, as well as jittered images from the original training set (with **augmentation intensity = 0.75**) to complete number of examples for each class to 20.000 images.

 **Disclaimer:** Training on **extended** dataset may not be the best idea, as some classes remain significantly less represented than the others there.
-Training the model with this dataset would make it biased towards predicting overrepresented classes.
+Training a model with this dataset would make it biased towards predicting overrepresented classes.
 However, in our case we are trying to score highest accuracy on supplied test dataset, which (probably) follows the same classes distribution.
-So we are going to _cheat_ a bit and use this extended dataset for pre-training — this has proven to make the test accuracy higher (although hardly makes the model perform better "in the field"!).
+So we are going to _cheat_ a bit and use this extended dataset for pre-training — this has proven to make test set accuracy higher (although hardly makes a model perform better "in the field"!).
 {: .notice}

-I then use 25% of these augmented datasets for validation when training the model in 2 stages:
+I then use 25% of these augmented datasets for validation while training in 2 stages:

 * **Stage 1: Pre-training**.
 On the first stage I pre-train the model using **extended** training dataset with TensorFlow `AdamOptimizer` and learning rate set to **0.001**.
 It normally stops improving after ~180 epochs, which takes ~3.5 hours on my machine equipped with Nvidia GTX1080 GPU.
 * **Stage 2: Fine-tuning**.
 I then train the model using a **balanced** dataset with a decreased learning rate of **0.0001**.

-These two training stages could easily get you past 99% accuracy on the test.
+These two training stages could easily get you past 99% accuracy on the test set.
 You can, however, improve model performance even further by re-generating **balanced** dataset with slightly decreased augmentation intensity and repeating 2nd fine-tuning stage a couple of times.

 ## Visualization